sahilsethi0105/scope-mri/README.md

 ## Using the Repo with MRNet
  - First, fill out the dataset research use agreement with your email [`here`](https://stanfordmlgroup.github.io/competitions/mrnet/), and you should automatically receive a link to download the data
- - If they are no longer maintaining that website, they have also posted it [`here`](https://aimi.stanford.edu/datasets/mrnet-knee-mris)
+ - If they are no longer maintaining that website, Stanford has also posted it [`here`](https://aimi.stanford.edu/datasets/mrnet-knee-mris)
  - After unzipping the folder, you should see ```train``` and ```valid``` subfolders
      - Our code uses the `valid` set as a hold-out test set, and dynamically selects a 120-MRI subset of the ```train``` data to monitor progresss as a validation/tuning set
      - You can adjust this by changing ```create_stratified_validation_set()``` and when it is called in ```prepare_datasets()``` in [`loader.py`](https://github.com/sahilsethi0105/ortho_ml/blob/main/loader.py)